What is the long-tail?

 Instead, businesses must look towards simplification, consolidation and automation.
 Cost-effectiveness must be a priority for tail spend procurement.
 Mazepay specialises in indirect spend and the long-tail.
 By simplifying indirect procurement and B2B payments, Mazepay improves cash flow and provides businesses with much-needed spend visibility and spend management.
 By rethinking the long-tail, businesses can cut the tail – and cut the spend that follows.

 At Mazepay, we believe the way large enterprises approach long-tail procurement can be significantly improved.
 It is our goal to assist companies in building a sustainable business, where indirect procurement is seen as a business enhancer that drives efficiency, facilitates growth and ensures financial stability.
-Click here to learn more about how Mazepay can help you simplify your business.
+Get in contact today and find out how Mazepay can help you simplify your business.